ebuchman/blog/content/posts/uoa-liquidity.md

-What's notable about inside money - about accounting solely on the balance sheets of a community - is the possibility it opens for *clearing*.
+What's notable about inside money - about accounting solely on the balance sheets of a community - is the possibility it opens for *clearing*, which could be defined as a kind of settlement that does not require the transfer of an outside money.
 Bookeeping and banking enabled clearing activities to flourish.
 Today, apps like Splitwise let groups of friends clear their own inside money.
-In contrast to *settlement*, which requires outside money be transferred to discharge a debt, clearing allows debts to be discharged by balancing transactions within and across balance sheets, without resorting to a medium "higher" in the hierarchy.
+In contrast to *settlement* without clearing, which requires outside money be transferred to discharge a debt, clearing allows debts to be discharged by balancing transactions within and across balance sheets, without resorting to a medium "higher" in the hierarchy.